 It’s Australia’s most accessible and exciting wreck, scuttled off Wirrina Cove.
 You need to be with a licensed operator to dive the ex HMAS Hobart.
 Visit the website for permit information.

-Carpark History & Heritage Nature & Wildlife Sports
+Carpark History & Heritage International Nature & Wildlife Sports